rails/rails/guides/source/routing.md

 resources :articles, path: '/admin/articles'
 ```

-For both alternatives (without `/admin` in path and without `Admin::` in module prefix), the named route helpers remain the same as if you did not use `scope`.
+For these alternatives (without `/admin` in path and without `Admin::` in module prefix), the named route helpers remain the same as if you did not use `scope`.

 In the last case, the following paths map to `ArticlesController`: